yuzen9622/yuzen9622/README.md

 ### 👋 Hi,I'm Yuzen(17y)!
 A third-year student in the five-year program at National Taichung University of Science and Technology, majoring in Information Management.

 I'm passionate about web development and enjoy building applications that solve real-world problems.
 My current focus is on full-stack development, and I'm actively learning and working with technologies like JavaScript, React, Next.js, Node.js, Express, and MongoDB.
-I've also built projects using Socket and RESTful API.
+I have experience using Socket.io for real-time communication, along with RESTful API development for client-server interaction.

  Full Stack Debugger